Guided Riverfront Walk

 For nearly 30 years, Big River Journey has been the flagship field trip of the Mississippi National River and Recreation Area, bringing more than 2,000 local students onto the river each year to learn, explore, and connect with the Mighty Mississippi.
 Since 1996, this award-winning program has sparked curiosity and stewardship in thousands of children.

-Now, for the first time, the journey is open to all ages.
+Once a year, this field trip is open to grown-ups.
 Welcome to the Bigger River Journey.

 View Event →